 Dr. Keller says that the best aspect of his job is really improving a patient’s life.
 “I had a patient who was admitted to the hospital unable to move or walk,” he recounts.
 “I diagnosed her with an acute compression fracture.
 Kyphoplasty was performed in the evening and the next morning, she went home walking without any assistance.”
 With stories like that, we encourage you to call JOI for your back pain.

-- To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.
+- Finally, to schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904) JOI-2000.
-This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
-To learn more about this service, read this article about fracture and injury care.
+Furthermore, this is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.